BathMASH/MathAltNotes/README.md

 prefer or make use of some of the formats so please consider making all formats available to all students.

+This is a work in progress and is likely to be unstable.
+It is not intended for use with complex LaTeX documents such as books or articles for publication.
+Help and support is available from ma-largeprintnotes@bath.ac.uk but only if you are trying to create alternative formats for student use.

 ## The alternative formats

 The method will compile a standard format which should be basically